stapelberg/hugo/content/posts/2019-08-17-introducing-distri.markdown

    exchange directory and contain files from their `lib/irssi/modules`.

 {{< note >}}

-Only a few exchange directories are also available in the package build environment (as opposed to run-time).
+**Note:** Only a few exchange directories are also available in the package build environment (as opposed to run-time).

 {{< /note >}}

 #### Search paths sometimes need to be fixed